-Williams has a program of leaves for assistant professors in the academic departments and programs that provides two semesters of paid professional leave before the tenure decision.
+Here at Williams College tenure line assistant professors are provided two semesters of paid professional leave before the tenure decision.
 Eligibility for an Assistant Professor (AP) Leave is restricted to assistant professors who have been reappointed to a four-year second term or whose initial appointments were for a term of more than three years.
 Further details about AP leave can be found in the Faculty Handbook

 By policy, the salary for a 12-month leave is set at 75%, and the college expects those seeking an assistant professor leave to apply for grant funds available from sources outside of Williams.
-The Williams College Office of Corporate and Foundation Relations (CFR) can help streamline the grant process so that you spend less time on fundraising and more time on your teaching and research.
-Bridget Wiffin, Assistant Director of Corporate and Foundation Relations, is responsible for supporting faculty throughout the grant process from researching potential funders to developing proposals to reporting on grant awards.
+The Williams College Grants Office can help streamline the grant process so that you spend less time on fundraising and more time on your teaching and research.
+Bridget Wiffin, Director of the Grants Office, is responsible for supporting faculty throughout the grant process from researching potential funders to developing proposals to reporting on grant awards.
 She is available to discuss your work at any stage of development – Bridget Wiffin; x5053.

 Eligibility for AP Leave Grant: Grants are available to tenure-track faculty Assistant Professors to support projects for professional development while on leave, typically during the 4th year in rank.